Frequently Asked Questions

 We do not hold open houses because we want each family to see us in action—to visit each class in session, and see the dynamic learning environment we have created.

-Initial visits may be with or without the prospective student.
+Initial visits may be with or without the prospective student with the understanding that the student will need to interview before being accepted.

-An application, application fee and writing sample must be submitted to be considered for admittance.
+An application, application fee, photo, and writing sample must be submitted to be considered for admittance.
+[GWCS Admission Webpage]

 12. Do you participate in block scheduling?